pauloalchemist/blog--rails-training/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# New training with 'blog' creation using Rails

+Redoing the steps of creating a blog with Rails, but a little different.

+The exercise uses the tools and versions below:

-* Ruby version
+* Ruby version: 3.0.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version: 6.1.4.1

+* Authentication and authorization with Devise